-The banks appear divided on how much lower the AUD will be by the end of the year.
-With the current AUD/USD exchange rate trading just slightly below CBA's, ANZ's and NAB's expectations, will the ‘Big 4' banks hold on to their current forecasts?
+The banks appear divided on where the AUD will be by the end of this year and in 2019.
+With the current AUD to USD exchange rate trading just slightly below CBA's, ANZ's and NAB's expectations, will the ‘Big 4' banks hold on to their current forecasts?
 Potentially.

-Let's examine the 3 most likely reasons the Aussie will move lower than current forecasts:
+Let's examine the 3 most likely reasons the Aussie will remain weak at current forecast levels:

 - The US economy picks up, US political risks ease, and their central bank increases interest rates, supporting the USD

 - The Australian economy falters and inflation only slowly and gradually picks up, decreasing the risk of interest rate hikes from the RBA

 - China’s economic growth slows more than expected, lowering demand for our commodities (and our Aussie dollar)

 AUD EUR forecast for 2018

 The AUD EUR peaked in early June around 65 cents, but has since fallen again.
 Recent declines were more than the major banks were originally expecting.
 It is currently around 62 cents.